ewoprager/grangeat-2d-3d-register-pytorch/README.md

 ![landscape.png](figures/landscape.png)

-Starting from a different random transformation, optimising over the ZNCC between these images using the Nelder-Mead
+Starting from a different random transformation, optimising the ZNCC between these images over the transformation using the Nelder-Mead
 algorithm:

 ![params_against_iteration.png](figures/params_against_iteration.png)